INSECURITY: SOCIAL ACTION CALLS ON FG TO BE PROACTIVE AND STRATEGIC IN TACKLING INSECURITY

 According to data obtained from the United Nations Office for Coordination of Humanitarian Affairs (UNOCHA) an estimated 27,000 people, including 37 aid workers, have been killed since the onset of the Boko Haram conflict in 2009.
 This emphasizes Nigeria’s position as the third-most terrorized country in the world, according to the Global Terrorism Index released on 27 November 2020.
 In other parts of the country, there are widespread kidnapping, banditry and recurring cycles of deadly clashes between herdsmen and farmers.
 The recent spate of attacks against police stations, breaking in of correctional centers, banditry and kidnapping across many regions of the country increases the threat of unrest and escalates criminal activities.

-Reacting to the insecurity challenges the country is experiencing, the Programmes Coordinator of Social Development Integrated Centre, Mr. Isaac Botti, said “the situation has become so bad; the security situation has deteriorated more than we imagined.
+Reacting to the insecurity challenges the country is experiencing, the Programmes Coordinator of Alone, Mr. Isaac Botti, said “the situation has become so bad; the security situation has deteriorated more than we imagined.
 This calls for concern because it has spread everywhere, and all regions are under siege and a state of palpable fear.”
 He continued by noting that “kidnapping is the new face of this unprecedented level of insecurity and no one is safe.
 With government’s lack of capacity to tackle the problem but rather negotiating with bandits, it has failed to protect the citizens, the economy and the territory, which shows we are losing sovereignty and the government is helpless, as no adequate measure is put in place to tackle the problem”

 Similarly, the Projects Support Officer Mr. Isaac Green said, “the insecurity challenges in the country have become a business front for those in authority in the country.
 Security agents have failed in their duties and have relegated their jobs to the citizens.
 They have equally failed to re-strategize and adopt intelligence instead of kinetic ways of handling or tackling the situations” He further noted that “the security challenges in the North-East has gradually permeated all other parts of the country.
 The government ineptitude also is part of the problem.
 They see leadership as a sectional or regional front other than for the whole country”